afalco/grover-rudolph-practical-implementation/experiments/README.md

 # experiments/

-Here’s a tightened, more “repo-quality” version.
-I kept your structure, but:
-	•	makes module-style invocation the default (avoids import issues)
-	•	clarifies hardware env vars + Windows note
-	•	adds artifacts conventions and “what to do when things go wrong”
-	•	fixes small wording and the truncated last bullet (“mitigation”)
-	•	keeps everything single-source-of-truth and actionable

-You can paste this as /experiments/README.md.

-⸻

-experiments/

-This folder contains reproducible, single-purpose experiment scripts built on top of the gr/ Python package.
+This folder contains reproducible, single-purpose experiment scripts built on top of the `gr/` Python package.
 Each script is intentionally small so you can isolate effects and maintain a clean “paper → code → hardware” trace.

-⸻

-Quick start
+## Quick start

 Run from the repo root.